Battle of Komsomolskoye

-The Battle of Komsomolskoye took place in March 2000 between Russian federal forces and Chechen separatists in the Chechen village of Komsomolskoye (Saadi-Kotar), Chechnya.
-It was the largest Russian victory during the Second Chechen War.
-Several hundred Chechen rebel fighters and more than 50 Russian servicemen were killed in the course of more than two weeks of siege warfare.
+The Battle of Komsomolskoye took place in Chechnya during the Second Chechen War.
+Beginning on 6 March 2000 and lasting until 24 March 2000, it resulted in the deaths of more than 50 Russian soldiers and hundreds of Chechen militants over the course of two weeks of siege warfare.
 An unknown number of civilians were killed in the fighting as well.
-The fighting resulted in the destruction of most of the forces of Chechen rebel field commander Ruslan Gelayev.
-Scores of Chechens were taken prisoner by the Russians, and only a few survived.
-A number of civilians died from torture, and the village was looted and destroyed.
+The fighting resulted in the destruction of most of the Chechen separatist units commanded by Ruslan Gelayev.
+Scores of Chechens were taken prisoner by the Russian military, and only a few survived the ensuing Komsomolskoye massacre.
+Marked by fierce urban combat, the Battle of Komsomolskoye was the bloodiest of the entire conflict.